revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/SOA.md

 <blockquote>

-- The service can be made available to clients from different ends.
-All these services must be exposed through one of these ends.
+- The service can be made available to clients from different ends.All these services must be exposed through one of these ends.

 The end will consist of the following:

-- **Contract**: It is an agreement that is agreed upon between two parties.
-It defines how clients are expected to communicate.
-It specifies the different parameters and returns values that are to be used.
+- **Contract**: It is an agreement that is agreed upon between two parties.It defines how clients are expected to communicate.It specifies the different parameters and returns values that are to be used.
-- **Address**: This specifies where a user can find a service.
-There is an address URL that points to the location of services.
+- **Address**: This specifies where a user can find a service.There is an address URL that points to the location of services.
-- **Binding**: This determines how to access the end.
-It specifies the process for communication and how it is to be done.
+- **Binding**: This determines how to access the end.It specifies the process for communication and how it is to be done.

 </blockquote>